morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 #### AWS Elastic Beanstalk environment

 An AWS Elastic Beanstalk environment is **a collection of AWS resources running an application version**.
 You can deploy multiple environments when you need to run multiple versions of an application.
 For example, you might have development, integration, and production environments.

+##### Environment tier

+* Web server environment

+  Run a website, web application, or web API that serves HTTP requests.

+* Worker environment

+  Run a worker application that processes long-running workloads on demand or performs tasks on a schedule.
+There are sqs queue in the resources.